• Skip to primary navigation

 Schedule the time to complete these tasks.

-With your checklist, detailed tasks, and your planner, assign a time for each task.
-This may take some time to do, so don't be discouraged.
+With your checklist (Affiliate Link), detailed tasks, and planner, assign a time for each task.
+This may take some time, so don't be discouraged.

 Another note: I recommend only doing one room at a time.
-Completing all the tasks and then moving on to the next room.
-If you create too many to-do lists, you will feel overwhelmed and not want to do any tasks.
-The goal here is to awaken from clutter blindness and NOT judge yourself for incomplete tasks.
+First, complete all the tasks in one room, then move on to the next room.
+If you create too many to-do lists (Affiliate Link), you will feel overwhelmed and not want to do any tasks.
+The goal here is to awaken from clutter blindness and not judge yourself for incomplete tasks.

 How do you feel after doing this process?
 Did it help you look at the room differently?
 Did it help you determine what tasks you should do first?
 Please leave a comment below on how this experience affected you.
 I would love to hear from you.